apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 ### Metric Refresh Interval

-The metrics reporting interval can be configured via the `application.properties` file.
+The metrics reporting interval can be configured via CAS properties.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ### Loggers